-The Office of Equity can provide information on contacting local and campus law enforcement and can assist an individual in doing so.
-However, the Office of Equity willnot compel an individual to go to law enforcement.
+The Office of Civil Rights and Title IX Compliance can provide information on contacting local and campus law enforcement and can assist an individual in doing so.
+However, the Office of Civil Rights and Title IX Compliance will not compel an individual to go to law enforcement.